dsohk/rancher-devsecops-workshop/docs/part-1.md

 ![Rancher UI](./images/rancher-ui-harbor-success-pg6.png)

+You see, our Harbor cluster is now successfully onboarded into Rancher.

+In the following step, we will add another cluster in Rancher.

 You will now be navigated to Rancher Cluster Management UI.
 Click `Add Cluster` button to create a new cluster with `Existing Node` method.

 ![Rancher UI](./images/rancher-add-cluster-existing-node.png)

 Enter the cluster name as `devsecops` and leave the rest of the settings as default and click `Next` button.
 You will be prompted with a command to setup RKE on your VM.
-Click the `copy` icon to copy the command into your clipboard.
+Click on clipboard like icon to copy the command into your clipboard.

 ![Rancher UI](./images/rancher-customize-node-run-cmd.png)